 Self-disclosure is necessitated when a staff member identifies an actual or potential conflict of interest.
 To disclose an actual or potential conflict of interest, the staff member discusses the matter with his/her supervisor and completes the Conflict of Interest Disclosure and Authorization form.
 Failure to disclose an actual or potential conflict of interest may result in corrective action up to and including termination.
 In addition, supervisory personnel must not knowingly condone an actual or potential conflict of interest and are accountable for enforcing this policy by ensuring that information disclosed is handled in accordance with this policy.

-The Director of Human Resources is available to review and consult with any staff member who is uncertain as to whether a situation or circumstance constitutes an actual or potential conflict of interest.
+The Director of Talent Management is available to review and consult with any staff member who is uncertain as to whether a situation or circumstance constitutes an actual or potential conflict of interest.
 In all cases, however, the staff member remains responsible for self-disclosure.

 V. Annual Certification